kbrueckner/mui-validate/README.md

 The validate module allows yout to validate inputs for Material UI input components such as TextField and Select.
 Multiple inputs can be grouped together into a validation group.
-Based on the validity of a validation group buttons in the group can be deactivated enabled/disabled automatically.
+Based on the validity of a validation group buttons in the group can be enabled/disabled automatically.
 The current state of a validation group can be accessed via a react hook.

 ## How to use it